deaththed0g/ac6-post-process-ce-table/README.md

 #### Notes:

 - This table is only compatible with the NTSC-U release of the game with its title updates applied.
-To check if you have the right version (and to ensure it is updated), the Xenia menu bar should display the following string:
+To check if you have the right version (and to ensure it is updated), Xenia's top of the window should display the following string:

 	>[4E4D07D1 v0.0.2.8] ACE COMBAT 6